flobb/FlobFoundationBundle/README.md

 }
 ```

 Now run a `composer update` on your project.
-It will get you all needed files.
+It will get all the necessary files for you.

-Secondly, edit your `app/AppKernel.php` and add :
+Secondly, edit your `app/AppKernel.php` and add:

 ```PHP
 class AppKernel extends Kernel